Timespot1: A 28nm CMOS Pixel Read-Out ASIC for 4D Tracking at High Rates

-The function of the core amplifier is to charge the feedback capacitance.
-In order to produce signals with high time accuracy, this block features high gain, high band-width and low noise.
-These characteristics are all tied to the available power, therefore it is critical to maximize the architecture performance for a power consumption under a constrained power budget of \SI{15}{\micro \watt}.
-The block has been implemented using a single inverter-like stage.
+The function of the CA is to charge the feedback capacitance. \cor{In order to produce signals with high time accuracy, this block features high gain, high band-width and low noise.}{The output noise and bandwidth of this block are critical to enhance the signal time accuracy.
+In fact, the time jitter of the pre-amplifier stage can be quantified by the ratio between its signal noise and slew-rate. } These characteristics are all tied to the available power, therefore it is critical to maximize the architecture performance for a power consumption under a constrained power budget of \SI{15}{\micro \watt}. \rnote{Moreover, in the CSA configuration, the core amplifier open loop gain masks the stage input capacitance which makes possible to obtain higher slew-rates with the same power.} The block has been implemented using a single inverter-like stage.
 Compared to a single input transistor stage, this architectures provides double the transconductance with the same bias current.
 In order to boost the open loop gain of the architecture, the two transistors have been cascoded.
 A challenging aspect of a linear inverter-based amplifier is the proper biasing of its DC operating point.
 In particular, it is difficult to force a reliable DC input voltage while also forcing the desired bias current in the stage.